Documentation

 • Top Dataset

 Users may select the dataset used to generate the top half of the node coloring visualization.
-Options in the dropdown list are automatically populated with names of detected expression sheets.
-In GRNsight v5.0.0, users may also select an expression sheet from our Expression Database.
+Options in the dropdown list are automatically populated with names of detected expression sheets from the user-uploaded Excel workbook.
+Beginning with GRNsight v5.0.0, users may also select an expression dataset from our backend yeast Expression Database.
+Currently five datasets from the NCBI GEO database are available: Apweiler et al. 2012, GSE33098, Barreto et al. 2012, GSE24712, Dahlquist et al. 2018, GSE83656, Kitagawa et al. 2002, GSE9336, and Thorsen et al. 2007, GSE6068.

 • Average Replicate Values (Top Dataset)

-If this option is checked, GRNsight will average replicate expression values taken at the same timepoint for the top half of node coloring.
+If this option is checked, GRNsight will average replicate expression values taken at the same timepoint for the top half of the node.

 • Bottom Dataset

 Users may select the dataset used to generate the bottom half of the node coloring visualization.
-Options in the dropdown list are automatically populated with names of detected expression sheets.
-In GRNsight v5.0.0, users may also select an expression sheet from our Expression Database.
+Options in the dropdown list are automatically populated with names of detected expression sheets from the user-uploaded Excel workbook and from our backend yeast Expression Database as described for the Top Dataset above.

 • Average Replicate Values (Bottom Dataset)

-If this option is checked, GRNsight will average replicate expression values taken at the same timepoint for the bottom half of node coloring.
+If this option is checked, GRNsight will average replicate expression values taken at the same timepoint for the bottom half of the node.

 • Log Fold Change Max Value

-Indicates the value that will map to the darkest red/blue, and changes the node coloring legend accordingly.
-A negative log fold change max value will flip the red/blue scale.
+Indicates the absolute value that will map to the darkest red and blue stripes, and changes the node coloring heat map legend accordingly.
 The default log fold change max value is 3.
+Values can be adjusted between 0.01 and 100.

 Section 2 above described how GRNsight uses the data in the adjacency matrix to automatically display a graph.
 This section describes how to interpret the results of the resulting gene regulatory network graph biologically, focusing on the demonstration files Demo #3: Unweighted GRN (21 genes, 31 edges) and Demo #4: Weighted GRN (21 genes, 31 edges, Schade et al. 2004 data).
 These two files describe gene regulatory networks from budding yeast, Saccharomyces cerevisiae, and correspond to supplementary data published in the paper, Dahlquist, K.D., Fitzpatrick, B.G., Camacho, E.T., Entzminger, S.D., and Wanner, N.C.
 (2015) Parameter Estimation for Gene Regulatory Networks from Microarray Data: Cold Shock Response in Saccharomyces cerevisiae.
 Bulletin of Mathematical Biology.
 77: 1457-1492, published online 29 September 2015, DOI: 10.1007/s11538-015-0092-6, and when displayed by GRNsight, represent interactive versions of Figures 1 and 8 of that paper respectively.